QGIS API Architecture

 transform_context = QgsCoordinateTransformContext()

-error_code, error_msg = QgsVectorFileWriter.writeAsVectorFormatV3(
+error_code, error_msg, _, _ = QgsVectorFileWriter.writeAsVectorFormatV3(

 memory_layer,